 There are days when I feel almost normal.
 Good and bad things happen, I handle them appropriately.
 I get some chores done, I cook, I read.
 I smile, I laugh, I frown.
-Then there are the normal days – my normal, at least.
+Then there are the normal days – my normal, at least, with my depression.
 And those days…they’re more frequent and they’re significantly harder.
 I may still get chores done, but each one feels significantly harder than I know it actually is.
 I read, but I feel lazy and unproductive the entire time.
 I smile, and it hurts to move my face like that.
 And something goes wrong – and by wrong, I mean not perfect – and it feels like I’m a complete failure.

 It’s Mental Health Month, and I wanted to share my experience with depression.
 The goal is twofold – one, so that others with depression or mental illness are reminded they’re not alone, and two, to maybe provide a bit of insight to those who don’t have mental illness.
-Too often, I hear someone say “Just get over it”, “Think happy thoughts”, “Change your diet”, “Exercise” without the understanding that depression is not so easily solved.
+Too often, I hear someone say “Just get over it”, “Think happy thoughts”, “Change your diet”, “Exercise” without understanding that depression is not so easily solved.
 While these suggestions may help sometimes, they don’t work for everyone and they don’t solve the issue.

-The first memory I have that seems like a depressive episode is from when I was seven.
+The first memory I have that seems like an episode of depression is from when I was seven.
 We had just moved, I was in the kitchen while dinner was being made, I dropped a dish, and the family member who was cooking said “useless bitch” under his breath.
 I thought he was talking to me – twenty-four years later, it still crosses my mind that he was talking to me, but apparently he was angry at the dog who was underfoot.
 I fought back the tears through dinner, and then went up to my room under the pretense that I was going to read.
 Instead, I cried myself to sleep.
 For a week.
 Finally, my mother noticed that I was acting weird and pried the story out of me.
 Immediately, she confronted the family member, who explained about the dog.

 I felt relief when he said he wasn’t saying it about me, that he would never say it about me.
 I felt relief down to my bones…for about ten minutes.
 And then the intrusive thoughts began again – he was lying to spare my feelings, he spent a lot of time with me so it was likely I annoyed him, he only came to clear things up because my mother yelled at him.
 I never said another word about it but twenty-four years later, I still think about it.

 When I was 13, my mother’s cat died.
 I took it surprisingly well (I’d grown up with this cat)…for a few weeks until this song my mother always sang to him came on the radio.
 We were cleaning and suddenly I couldn’t breathe and couldn’t stop crying.
 My mother thought I was faking it to get out of cleaning, and I felt terrible, like I was just the worst person, lazy and useless, for being so upset.
 About a month after that, I skipped school and took every pill in the house I could find.
 Advil, Tylenol, prescription pain meds…even St. John’s Wort.
 There was a lot of vomiting, and I passed out sometime in the middle…on my side.
 I woke up about an hour before my mother was getting home from work.
 I felt like crap – from taking the pills, but more, because I couldn’t even commit suicide properly.
-What kind of freak can’t even kill herself?
+What kind of idiot can’t even kill herself?

 My mother noticed that I was badly depressed again and brought me to a psychologist.
 They added anxiety to my diagnosis, and recommended medication.
 I was put on Wellbutrin in the mornings and some pill I don’t remember at night.
 I didn’t like taking them.
 Partly that was because I didn’t feel better on them, and partly because I was 14 and felt like a freak for needing “crazy pills”.
 My mother had to watch me take them because I’d hide them or lie about it, and after a while, I learned to pocket them under my tongue until I was out of sight.
 Finally, I was able to explain to my mother that the pills were making my depression worse.